1428 - 1492 (65 years)

 Generation: 4

-14. | Sir John de Welles, Baron de Welles was born on 20 Apr 1352 in Conisholme, Lincolnshire, England; was christened on 20 Apr 1352 in St. Peter's Church, Conisholme, Lincolnshire, England (son of John de Welles, Baron de Welles and Maud de Ros); died on 26 Aug 1421 in England.
-Other Events and Attributes:
+3. 14.
+Sir John de Welles, Baron de Welles was born on 20 Apr 1352 in Conisholme, Lincolnshire, England; was christened on 20 Apr 1352 in St. Peter's Church, Conisholme, Lincolnshire, England (son of John de Welles, Baron de Welles and Maud de Ros); died on 26 Aug 1421 in England.

-- Military: 1374; In the 47th year of the reign of Edward III, Lord de Welles served in the expedition to Flanders in the retinue of John, the Duke of Lancaster.
+• Military: 1374; In the 47th year of the reign of Edward III, Lord de Welles served in the expedition to Flanders in the retinue of John, the Duke of Lancaster.
 In the first year of the reign of Richard II, he served in the war in France.
 A year later, he was in the garrison of Berwick under Henry Percy, the Earl of Northumberland.

-- Offices Held: 20 Jan 1376; He was summoned to parliament from 20 January 1376 to 26 February 1421.
+• Offices Held: 20 Jan 1376; He was summoned to parliament from 20 January 1376 to 26 February 1421.

-- History: say 1380; John de Welles obtained license to travel abroad, and he returned in the eighth year of the reign of Richard II.
+• History: say 1380; John de Welles obtained license to travel abroad, and he returned in the eighth year of the reign of Richard II.
 He quickly obtained leave to return to defend his honor, having received an affront from a knight in France.
 Later he went to Scotland, and in the 18th year of the reign of Richard II, he was the ambassador to Scotland.
 During this time at a banquet where the talk was of feats of arms, he exclaimed, "Let words have no place; if ye know not the chivalry and valiant deeds of Englishmen, appoint me a day and place when ye list, and ye shall have experience."
 David, Earl of Crawford, accepted the challenge, and London Bridge appointed as the place of combat.
-They fought on St. Georges Day, with Earl David the victor.
+They fought on St. George’s Day, with Earl David the victor.
 John had a spear broken on his helm in the first run.
 He was unhorsed in the third run.
 Earl David, immediately dismounted, and embraced Lord Welles, that all might know that there was no animosity between them.

 Notes: